|A laborer from Sheffield, Mass., Milo Freeland enlisted in the 54th Massachusetts |

-Freeland served the rest of the war with the 54th Massachusetts, which also fought the battles of Olustee (Florida), Honey Hill (Georgia) and Boykin's Mill (South Carolina) after its epic fight at Fort Wagner.
+Freeland served the rest of the war with the 54th Massachusetts, which fought battles at Olustee (Florida), Honey Hill (Georgia) and Boykin's Mill (South Carolina) after its epic fight at Fort Wagner.
 Mustered out of the Union army on Aug.
 20, 1865, in Mount Pleasant, S.C., he returned to his wife, Sophronia, in Sheffield.
 By July 1880, their family had grown to five children: daughters Jesse, 9, and Sarah, 2, and sons Eugene, 5; Harry, 3, and Benjamin, 1 month.
-In the 1880 U.S. census, Milo's occupation was listed as farmer, Sophronia's was "keeping house."
+In the 1880 U.S. census, Milo's occupation was listed as farmer; Sophronia's was "keeping house."

 The First Colored Man enlisted from the North in The Rebellion of 1861

 |Close-up of Freeland's tombstone, which was re-dedicated in 1996.|